Shot

 Creates a sense of a harsh cold environment

-Shows you the characters thoughts and feelings also gives you a sense of what the film will be about
+Shows you the characters thoughts and feelings also gives you a sense

 3